LogoLogo

 This report is derived from transactional sales data and is meant to be used as a reference with the SmartModel.
 The monthly retention curves in this report are the same actuals used within the model.

-This report differentiates from the Customer Retention report by calculating a ratio of orders within an interval since first purchase (e.g. Month 1) divided by the number of orders that were made within the first interval since first purchase (e.g. Month 0).
+This report differentiates from the report by calculating a ratio of orders within an interval since first purchase (e.g. Month 1) divided by the number of orders that were made within the first interval since first purchase (e.g. Month 0).
 In contrast, Customer Retention does not display the impact of multiple orders, but instead shows the proportion of the originally acquired customers that are making returning purchases over time.

 Definitions